atom/flight-manual.atom.io/content/hacking-atom/sections/creating-a-grammar.md

 {{/tip}}

-Open the `flight-manual.cson` file present in the `grammars` folder.
-This is the main file that we will be working with.
+The default package template creates a lot of folders that aren't needed for grammar packages.
+Go ahead and delete the `keymaps`, `lib`, `menus`, and `styles` folders.
+Furthermore, in `package.json`, remove the `activationCommands` section.
+Now create a new folder called `grammars`, and inside that a file called `flight-manual.cson`.
+This is the main file that we will be working with - start by populating it with a [boilerplate template](https://gist.github.com/DamnedScholar/622926bcd222eb1ddc483d12103fd315).
 Let's go over what each key means.

 `scopeName` is the root _scope_ of your package.
 This should generally describe what language your grammar package is highlighting; for example, `language-javascript`'s `scopeName` is `source.js` and `language-html`'s is `text.html.basic`.
-You can leave this as `scope.flight-manual` for now.
+Name it `source.flight-manual` for now.

 `name` is the user-friendly name that is displayed in places like the status bar or the grammar selector.
 Again, this name should describe what the grammar package is highlighting.
 Rename it to `Flight Manual`.

 `fileTypes` is an array of filetypes that `language-flight-manual` should highlight.
-We're interested in highlighting the Flight Manual's Markdown files, so add the `md` extension to the list.
+We're interested in highlighting the Flight Manual's Markdown files, so add the `md` extension to the list and remove the others.

 `patterns` contains the array of regex patterns that will determine how the file is tokenized.